sachinsoumya/my-netflix/README.md

 56.Used ref variable using useRef hook for conditional rendering of MovieDetails component and routing to FullTrailer component.
 57.Did error handling and navigate to error route if any error comes.
 58.Worked on recommended card text and decrease its length conditionally.
 59.Expand and collapse the recommended cards lists by clicking on arrow button .
+60.Added the functionality to add movies to myList and remove from myList.
+61.Used firebase database (FireStore) to create the collection of each user and add the documents to that collection and its document contains two fields like movie id and poster path.

 # Features -